 - Citrus fruits are a rich source of Vitamin C, which reduces bacteria inside the mouth.

-There are some oral hygiene habits that need to be inculcated into children from a very young age.
+There are also some oral hygiene habits that protect children’s teeth from a very young age –

-- Brushing twice a day is not negotiable.
+- Brushing twice a day is an absolute must-do.